-Fitness DVDs are a $250 million a year industry but there is no scientific evidence about their safety and effectiveness or the accuracy of the information contained in them, and the industry is largely unregulated, Cardinal said.
+Fitness DVDs are a $250 million a year industry but there is no scientific evidence about their safety and effectiveness or the accuracy of the information contained in them, and the industry is largely unregulated, Brad says.

 For the study, the researchers reviewed 10 popular, instructor-led fitness DVDs, evaluating both the imagery used in the videos as well as the motivational language used by the instructors.
 The goal was to better understand the visual and auditory messaging and how it might affect users.

 Researchers found that most of the instructors and models were slim, female and white, and they typically wore revealing attire.
 That sends a subtle message about what people who are fit should look like, Cardinal said.
 This perpetuates objectification of the female body in particular and emphasizes physical appearance as opposed to improved health, he said.

 One of every seven motivational statements was considered negative.